BARIBoston/tnra/README.rst

 ::

-    $ tnra_server
+    tnra_server

 ..

-2. Connect to the server using tnra.server.Client and start queueing routes
+2. Connect to the server using the tnra.Client object and start queueing routes

 .. code-block:: python